b-bellovic/kadoa_assignemnt/docs/database.md

 # Database Architecture

-The Kadoa application uses a PostgreSQL database with Drizzle ORM to manage data persistence.
+The Kadoa Assignment application uses a PostgreSQL database with Drizzle ORM to manage data persistence.
 This document outlines the database architecture, schema design, and implementation details.

 ## Database Technology Stack